Formula D: Formula Drift television coverage

 The ESPN deal lasted just one season.
-SPEED Channel aired all rounds of the 2008 Formula D season, as well as the World Championship, scheduled for after the Irwindale round.
-Events aired on Sundays, beginning with the Long Beach round on October 26; all airings began at 4 PM Eastern.
+In 2008, all rounds of the Formula D season were aired on Speed TV, as well as the newly-created World Championship event held after the Irwindale round.
+Each event aired on Sunday at 4:00 p.m.
+ET, beginning with the Long Beach round on October 26.

-For 2010, Formula Drift announced a comprehensive race programming schedule with the sports network then known as Versus (ironically co-owned with G4 by Comcast).
-The seven-stop Formula DRIFT Championship Series programs aired over fourteen Sundays during the 2 PM (EST) / 11 AM (PST) time slot beginning Sunday, August 30.
-Each episode showcased all the on- and off-track action as the world's top drift drivers battle for the coveted title of Formula DRIFT Champion.
-The first episode, aired on August 30, will feature a comprehensive overview of the sport and drivers.
-Each episode re-aired the week following the initial airing.
-Coverage was slated to remain the same for the 2011 season.
+In 2010, Formula Drift announced a comprehensive programming schedule with a new broadcast partner, the Versus sports network, which was co-owned with Comcast by G4.
+The seven-stop Formula DRIFT Championship Series aired over fourteen Sundays during the 2:00 p.m.
+ET time slot, beginning on August 30.
+The first episode featured a comprehensive overview of the sport and each participating driver.
+Each episode was re-broadcast the week after its initial airing.